ATNoG/of_mobilenode/README.md

 POX officially requires Python 2.7 (though much of it will work fine fine with Python 2.6), and should run under Linux, Mac OS, and Windows.

 ### Usage
-The script ext/handover_mn.py handles the Mobile Node handover request.
+The script ext/handover_demo1a.py handles the Mobile Node handover request.
 Run it along with l3_learning

 * You can run with the "py" component and use the CLI:

-  ./pox.py forwarding.l3_learning handover_mn py

-The script ext/handover_mn_rules.py handles the Mobile Node handover request while implementes a certain number of dummy rules.
-As in the script before, run it along with l3_learning

-* You can run with the "py" component and use the CLI:

-  ./pox.py forwarding.l3_learning handover_mn_rules py
+  ./pox.py forwarding.l3_learning handover_demo1a py

 # Experience example